Structure

 Fundamentals

-The Fundamentals classes (about 7.5 hours per week) aim to bring all students up to the same level of knowledge and competence in the foundations of Materials Science and Engineering and Chemical and Biological Engineering.
-During a short discussion with the programme chairs during the orientation period preceding the first semester, a personalized selection of Fundamentals classes is made based on the students’ previous studies.
+The Fundamentals classes aim to bring all students up to the same level of knowledge and competence in the foundations of Materials Science and Engineering and Chemical and Biological Engineering.
+The courses are specially designed for the interdisciplinary nature of MAP and ensure that all participating students share the same foundations of knowledge, regardless of their scientific background.
+During the orientation period preceding the first semester, the program chairs and other leading professors of the degree program assing students a personalized selection of Fundamental classes based on the students’ preivious studies.
+In some cases, the Fundamentals are assigned in short personal discussions with one of the MAP professors.
 In general, those students who have a Bachelor’s degree in Materials Science and Engineering take the Chemical and Biological Engineering Fundamentals and vice versa.
 Fundamentals classes are examined in various ways although at the end the mark is converted into a pass/fail which is shown on the MAP transcript.

 Associated with the choice of Fundamentals is a practical course wherein students carry out 6 different lab experiments and write up a report.